roboscienceorg/book/source/Introduction/whatisrobot.rst

    :width: 90%
    :align: center

-   Mobility in simple and complex domains.  a) Justus security robot in front of Krakow railway station [JustusSecurity]_ .
+   Mobility in simple and complex domains.  a) Justus security robot in front of Krakow railway station [Justus]_ .
    b) Rhex: DARPA project on compliant six legged robots.
-[Wikipedia]_
+[RHex]_